Wednesday, December 19, 2012 at 1:58 PM

 3. Surprise your child with a new book, especially one with lots of different things to look at.
 We love Richard Scarry books, which take a while to read and are filled with discoveries.

 4. Bring a toy car with doors that open.
-For Toby at least, if you give him a toy car with doors that can open, he'll open and close the doors for twenty minutes, and then drive the car around with his fingers ("Fingers driving!") wedged inside the doors for another twenty.
+For Toby at least, if you give him a toy car with doors that can open, he'll open and close the doors for a solid ten minutes, and then drive the car around with his fingers ("Fingers driving!") wedged inside the doors for another ten.

 5. Scroll through family photos on your phone.
-Toddlers are (adorably) self-obsessed by nature, so they love looking at personal photos.
+Toddlers are (adorably) self-obsessed, so they typically love looking at personal photos.
 We can spend forever looking through "Toby photos" and talking about each one.
 We also talk about what we're going to do on our trip, which gets him excited for everything.
-(For example, my mom will be driving her car with her hands on the wheel and reading Toby "a bunch a books.")
+(For example, my mom is going to drive her car with her hands on the wheel and read Toby "a bunch a books.")

 6. Ask the flight attendants for a plastic cup with ice and straws.
 The combo is weirdly entertaining.